Polish court adjourns Polanski extradition case until mid-September

 Polanski, who lives in France, is in Poland making a movie but did not appear in the Krakow court on Friday and was represented by lawyers.
 Judge Dariusz Mazur said Poland had requested further information from U.S. authorities by Aug.
 8.

-Polanski pleaded guilty in 1977 to having sex with a 13-year-old girl during a photoshoot in Los Angeles fuelled by champagne and drugs.
+Polanski pleaded guilty in 1977 to having sex with a 13-year-old girl during a photoshoot in Los Angeles fueled by champagne and drugs.

 He served 42 days in jail as part of a 90-day sentence he received in a plea-bargain deal.
 He fled the United States the following year, believing the judge hearing his case could overrule the deal and put him in jail for years.